-At Camp Chateaugay, we provide a Camper Advocate Program for all campers and staff each summer.
+At Camp Chateaugay, we provide a Mental Health Director for all campers and staff each summer.
 It is a unique initiative to ensure that every member of our community has a healthy and positive experience while at camp.
 The program consists of having two mental health professionals on staff for the entire summer, one male and one female.
+With one being a school psychologists and one as a behavioral specialist.
 The aim is to provide campers and staff with support, guidance, and encouragement throughout their stay.
-The Camper Advocates will check in with campers and staff regularly, listening to their concerns, and providing an extra level of support with any issues that arise.
+The Mental Health Director will check in with campers and staff regularly, listening to their concerns, and providing an extra level of support with any issues that arise.
 They also help campers seamlessly integrate into camp life, build relationships with other campers and staff, and participate in activities that align with their interests and abilities.

-Additionally, the Camper Advocates train our staff in effective techniques and strategies on a variety of issues ranging from homesickness to conflict resolution.
-The Camper Advocates can also communicate directly with any camper's personal mental health professional.
+Additionally, The Mental Health Director will train our staff in effective techniques and strategies on a variety of issues ranging from homesickness to conflict resolution.
+The Mental Health Director can also communicate directly with any camper's personal mental health professional.
 Together they create a proactive and responsive environment in which campers can thrive.
-The Camper Advocate Program is part of Camp Chateaugay's commitment to creating a safe, inclusive, and supportive environment for all campers.
+The Mental Health Director is part of Camp Chateaugay's commitment to creating a safe, inclusive, and supportive environment for all